leo-the-leon/vgm-specs/gran-turismo/SEQG.md

 The delta time is variable length, as having two time values next to each other results in a 14bit value.

 The note value can also be succeeded by a velocity value, and then after that a note duration.
-In this case, 00 (to 03ish?) is needed to seperate the notes.

 There are also events, which in GT1/2/2K SEQs are usually found at the beginning of each track.
 They are 3 bytes long, starting with 00 and then followed by type and 7bit (0-127) value bytes.
 The available types are: